Do LG TVs Have Bluetooth

 Yes, most LG TVs come with Bluetooth enabled out of the box!

-To enable bluetooth on your LG TV go to Settings > Sound > Sound Out > Bluetooth and then select your device.
+To enable Bluetooth on your LG TV, go to Settings > Sound > Sound Out> LG Sound Snyc Bluetooth > Detect and then select your device.

 Just make sure the device you’re trying to connect is in pairing mode.